SpeccyGirl/deltawarp/README.md

 - The ability to reset
 - MUCH better soul collision

 If you wish to take a look at an example project that ran on Underscratch, feel free to check out https://scratch.mit.edu/projects/168307508/.
+(Note: It was pretty bad.)

 If you happen to find any bugs in the project, please feel free to contact @Spectrus#2021 on Discord!